Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 • Taxes on what you buy, such as sales tax, which provides revenue to states and municipalities based on items you purchase at a set rate

 Any one of these types of taxes becomes a “back tax” when it goes unpaid and becomes past-due.
-According to Jeffrey L. Nogee — a New York City-based partner at the nationwide firm Tully Rinckey PLLC — unpaid income taxes and unpaid municipal property taxes can attach to your property.
+According to Jeffrey L. Nogee — a New York City-based attorney with offices on Long Island — unpaid income taxes and unpaid municipal property taxes can create liens that attach to your property.
+These liens can affect your ability to sell the property or may require resolution before a sale can proceed.

 Income taxes: Federal, state, and municipal